Yelp/fuzz-lightyear/README.md

 specification.
 This allows developers to customize the use of session cookies, or API tokens, depending on individual use cases.

 These fixtures are required for the `IDORPlugin`.
+We can include an `operation_id` argument in the fixture so that the operation id is automatically passed in.
+Other arguments will not be fuzzed.

 ```python
 """